-Please see page 96 of these Guidelines for instructions on CMP input into the eFTIP database.
+Please see page 93 of these Guidelines for instructions on CMP input into the eFTIP database.

-V. Active Transportation Program (ATP)
+U. Active Transportation Program (ATP)

-On September 26, 2013, through Senate Bill 99, Chapter 359 and Assembly Bill 101, Chapter 354), the California Active Transportation Program (ATP) became law.
-The ATP consolidates existing federal and state transportation programs, including the Federal Transportation Alternatives (TA)4, Bicycle Transportation Account (BTA), and State Safe Routes to School (SR2S), into a single program to:
+Through Senate Bill 99, Chapter 359 and Assembly Bill 101, Chapter 354), the California Active Transportation Program (ATP) became law.
+The ATP consolidated existing federal and state transportation programs, including the Federal Transportation Alternatives (TA), Bicycle Transportation Account (BTA), and State Safe Routes to School (SR2S), into a single program.
+Senate Bill 1 (SB 1) The Road Repair and Accountability Act of 2017 nearly doubled the funding available in the ATP.
+The goals of ATP include: